Welcome to today's edition of the Rush 24-7 podcast.

 Listen for a couple days and you will come to agree with me.

-And listen for six months, and you'll think you've always agreed with me.
+And you'll think you've always agreed with me.

 Once again, ladies and gentlemen, your host being blamed partially or totally for the lack of compromise in Washington, D.C.
-Last night on some website at Larry King now has a show.
+Last night on some website, and Larry King now has a show.

 That's where Larry King is hanging out.